Meshtastic Devices

 Disadvantages:

-• No screen; must use phone or other device to interact
+• No screen; must use a device with the Meshtastic App to interact

 • Magnetic "smart watch" style charging cable, not USB-C like everything else